leodlca/frogger-clone/README.md

 For now, I'm not hosting this game so you have to either clone the repository or download it as a zip file, extract it and open the index.html file.

+##Changelog

+1. v1.0
+	- Added pause function.
+	- Added sounds (bg music, hit, lose and win).
+	- Added delay when you hit a bug, so it's harder to lose control and hit it twice accidentaly.
+	- Added mute function.
+	- Added an "animation" for when the player runs out of HP.
+	- Fixed font incompatibility on linux.

 ##To-do List